rosoroki/storm-starter/README.markdown

-## This project has MOVED

-It is now part of the Apache project, and you can find it [here](https://github.com/apache/incubator-storm/tree/master/examples/storm-starter)
+# Introduction

+This is fork of original storm-starter to show automated buildes with openshift's origin.

+Further details will be available soon.